openlists/ElectrophysiologySoftware/README.md

 ## Overview

-This list is focused on re-usable tools for working with electrophysioligical data.
-Generally, this does not include code that is available for specific analysis on particular datasets (though these may be included where they are potentially useful for and licensed for re-use).
+This list is focused on re-usable tools for working with electrophysiological data.
+Generally, this does not include code that is available for specific analysis on particular datasets (though these may be included where they are potentially useful and licensed for re-use).

 By 'open', here we mean that source code is provided and is released with a permissive license.
 Commercial products are not listed.
 Be sure to double check the license before using / modifying linked code.
 Note that some tools may require non-open dependencies (for example, Matlab tools are listed, but are not fully open).